Can LLMs Predict the Future or Are They Just Remembering?

 )

-Run the regression test
+Run the detection regression

 What We Found